supervisely/developer-portal/app-development/create-import-app/create-import-app-from-template.md

 ## Step 1.
 How to debug import app

-Open `local.env` and `advanced.env` files and set up environment variables by inserting your values here for debugging.
+Open `local.env` files and set up environment variables by inserting your values here for debugging.

-Learn more about environment variables in our [guide](https://developer.supervisely.com/getting-started/environment-variables)
+Put data that you want to import to the folder specified in `SLY_APP_DATA_DIR`.
+This tutorial comes with demo data that you can use for debugging.
+You can find it in the `data` directory of the template-import-app repo - see **[Data example](#data-example)** section.

 For this example, we will use the following environment variables: